 When it comes to our fashion shoots, the hair and makeup can be just as important as the clothing in creating the final "look."
-For the September fashion shoot, we wanted to pay homage to the 70’s with big hair and shimmery eyes.
-Artist Elizabeth Chang used ANASTASIA Beverly Hills makeup and Bumble and bumble hair products to create the look and shares how she did it all below.
+For the March fashion shoot, we wanted to create a fresh spring style with beachy hair and glowing skin with a bright statement lip.
+Artist Elizabeth Chang used Smashbox makeup and Bumble and bumble hair products to create the look and shares how she did it all below.